-Once you are done, you click on “save” and the post will be saved for future references.
+Once you are done, you click on “save” and the post will be saved for future reference.

 Reports will be created on the basis of the information you have entered into the application.

 You can also set up reminders for the medication recommended for migraine attacks.
-These can appear in the form of push notifications, or they can be sent through e-mail, text message.
+These can appear in the form of push notifications, or they can be sent through e-mail, or text messages.

-The care plan for the migraine attacks can be reviewed at any given moment.
+The care plan for migraine attacks can be reviewed at any given moment.